 Given the wasteful nature of proof-of-work, it’s generally agreed that it isn’t the ideal long-term solution for cryptocurrency.
 As such, there are a few potential alternatives, including one that people are more excited about called proof-of-stake.

-"Proof-of-Work (Cryptocurrency)" contains information about the following Cryptocurrencies:
+"Proof-of-Work (PoW)" contains information about the following Cryptocurrencies: